Intro-to-Data-Science-Template/intro_to_data_science_reader/content/class_worksheets/4_r_rstudio/_index.en.md

 </div>

 Another way to subset dataframes with with square brackets `[ ]`.
 Imaging a dataframe is like a map with a grid.
 You can find any spot on that map by finding the intersection of the grid coordinates.
 The same is true of a dataframe.
-For example, if I wanted the value in the third row and second column in our survey dataframe (NA), I could ask for it by entering `survey[*row*, *column*]` or `survey[3, 2]`.
+For example, if I wanted the value in the third row and fourth column in our survey dataframe (it contains the value 27), I could ask for it by entering `survey[*row*, *column*]` or `survey[3, 4]`.

 <div class="question">